enzious/verita/README.md

 ## Getting started with development

-Clone the repo, then run the following command to start the development environment
+Clone the repo, then run the following command to start the development environment:

     ./dev.sh start